HLS ECLSS Research & Design

 Heat transport cases, where ventilation is held constant at 500 cfm and heat flux varies from 200 to 25 W/m2.

-The final and most methodical set of study cases, study 5 in the table above, sought to address two questions: what is the minimum airflow that will satisfy the flow requirement in the cabin, and what is the greatest heat flux that the system can accommodate.
+The final set of study cases sought to address two questions: what is the minimum airflow that will satisfy the flow requirement in the cabin, and what is the greatest heat flux that the system can accommodate?

 Airflow Cases